ariellasiahaan28/Page-View-Time-Series/README.md

-# Page-View-Time-Series

-The Page View Time Series Visualizer project involves analyzing time-series data related to webpage views over time.
-In this project, data is cleaned and visualized using Python, particularly with pandas and Matplotlib.
-You'll create line plots, bar charts, and interactive visualizations to analyze trends, detect patterns, and understand view behaviors over different time periods.

-For more details, visit the project here:  https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer.
+# Page View Time Series Visualizer

+This is the boilerplate for the Page View Time Series Visualizer project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer